 The scene redirected and play continued, all four of us happy.

 On the other end of the safety spectrum I had one with H. He wanted me to use Have Mercy which I had to work hard to remember.
 I didn’t need it during our play normally, a gentle sadist who didn’t push me over the edge for a paingasm.
 He did abbreviate my name (A BIG FAT HARD LIMIT!!!) and I called Have Mercy twice before shouting STOP!!
 His friend was the one to stop, and H joked that he had forgotten my safeword.
 For me that put an end to our play partnership, and really our friendship.
-It is important to me that my safeword is respected and remembered.
+It is important to me that get out of jail free card is respected.
+And remembered!
 I would only ever use it in an absolute emergency and what may seem like a small thing to others may in fact be a massive deal for me.

 The mistakes of the past are lessons for the future…

-(Disclaimer: I could never recommend Red as a destination, but it was important for me to know if I would know where my limits were physically.)
+(Disclaimer: I could never recommend Red as a destination, but it was important for me to know if I would know where my limits were physically.
+Hopefully that makes sense?)

 What about if I can’t talk?

 Gags, tape, hoods, cock… they could stop my red!
-I have learnt over time that when I enter subspace (and I slip quite readily into the buzzed space) I love to continue playing but stop being able to communicate verbally.
-With CST we covered non-verbal safety communication before our first meeting.
+I have learnt over time that when I enter subspace (and I slip quite readily into that buzz) I love to continue playing but stop being able to communicate verbally.
+With Pie we covered non-verbal safety communication before our first meeting.
 A way to communicate without speech.
-I had 2 codes, one was a hand waving for “Stop, come and check in” and the other was 3 times flashing my fingers signalling “can I come?”
-I also find that the better I know someone the more they can read more subtle forms of communication, if they are observant.
+I had 2 codes, one was a hand waving for “Stop, come and check in”.
+Another was 3 times flashing my fingers signalling “can I come?”
+I also find that the better I know someone the more they can read more subtle forms of communication.
+If they are observant.
 They know when to change things up a little, or back off.
-Thus increasing the time we can continue with our play time.
+Thus increasing the time we can continue with our scene.